 Eurasian Minerals has been generating exploration projects for over eleven years, and is now focused on entering into agreements to convert those assets into royalty interests, as well as directly acquiring new royalty properties.
-In this time, EMX has built a portfolio of precious metal, base metal, polymetallic, and geothermal property and royalty interests that spans five continents and covers more than 1.7 million acres.
+EMX has a portfolio of precious metal, base metal, polymetallic, and royalty interests that spans five continents and covers approximately 1.6 million acres.
 These assets provide revenue streams from royalty, advance royalty and success-based bonus payments, while maintaining continual exposure to exploration upside as projects advance.
-Eurasian supplements mineral property revenue streams and value creation by leveraging its technical expertise to make timely strategic investments in other companies or projects that could potentially provide shareholders with additional upside.
+Eurasian supplements mineral property revenue streams and value creation with strategic investments in other companies or projects that could potentially provide shareholders with additional upside.

-As the year 2015 progresses, the Company is taking steps to increase revenue, reduce expenditures, and identify new earlystage opportunities to further build portfolio value.
+As the year 2015 progresses, the Company is taking steps to increase revenue, reduce expenditures, and identify new early-stage opportunities to further build portfolio value.
 The Company is expecting that production from the Leeville royalty will begin to increase in Q4 of 2015 as the Turf Vent Shaft project comes online.
 The Leeville royalty stream will be complemented by other sources of revenue, including advance royalty payments as well as cash payments from existing agreements as projects continue to be advanced by partners.

-Recognizing a need to conserve capital given the current market conditions, the Company has streamlined operations, closed or combined offices, dropped low priority properties, and worked with our partners to optimize the deployment of exploration capital.
+Recognizing a need to conserve capital given the current market conditions, the Company has streamlined operations, closed or combined offices, and worked with our partners to optimize the deployment of exploration capital.
 However, given that many of EMX's projects are now being advanced as royalty properties or by partnerships, the Company is also focusing on new generative initiatives.
 Opportunities are continuing to be generated by market conditions that have adversely impacted the funding of junior exploration companies, leading to a marked decrease in competition in the exploration sector.
 Eurasian is actively reviewing new early-stage exploration and royalty opportunities in addition to marketing its available projects.